 Freedom of Information (Extension) Bill

 The Labour MP Andy Slaughter has introduced a Private Member’s Bill to extend the scope of the Freedom of Information Act.

 The Freedom of Information (Extension) Bill, which the Campaign helped to draft, would address a major loophole in the FOI Act, which does not generally apply to information held by contractors providing public services.
 A wide range of services may be provided by contractors from the provision of housing, health or social care, to public transport and the running of prisons.
 Contractor held information is only available where the contract makes clear that it is held on the public authority’s behalf.
 Where the contract is silent on the point the information will be outside the reach of the FOI Act.

 The Grenfell tower fire has highlighted the need for public access to information held by the providers of social housing.
 Housing associations, which own or run many former council estates, are completely outside the scope of the FOI Act.
 The bill would correct this serious omission.
 Examples of requests for information which housing authorities have refused are here.

-It would also bring Local Safeguarding Children Boards, Electoral Registration Officers, Returning Officers and the Housing Ombudsman under the Act.
+It would also bring Local Safeguarding Children Boards, Electoral Registration Officers and Returning Officers under the Act.

 This approach has been supported by:

 - The Information Commissioner’s office, in a March 2015 report

 - The Public Accounts Committee in reports published in 2011 and 2012